UCI-CARL/CARLsim3/README.md

 - an automated parameter tuning interface that utilizes evolutionary algorithms to construct functional SNNs
 - a test suite for functional code verification
 - an exhaustive User Guide and Tutorials

+If you use CARLsim 3 in a scholarly publication, please cite as follows:
+> Beyeler, M., Carlson, K.D., Chou, T.-S., Dutt, N., Krichmar, J.L.
+(2015).
+> CARLsim 3: A user-friendly and highly optimized library for the creation of neurobiologically
+> detailed spiking neural networks.
+> Proceedings of the International Joint Conference on Neural Networks, doi:10.1109/IJCNN.2015.7280424

 ## Installation